Ethics Advisory Committee

 The period of appointment of all appointed members and the Chair is three years, renewable for a further term of three years.
 Members’ appointment dates should allow for rotation in the overall membership.

-The Committee will normally meet twice a year.
+The Committee normally meets once per term.
 Additional meetings may be called at the discretion of the Chair, provided that at least one week’s clear notice is given to all members.

 Agenda and Papers

 Copies of the Committee’s papers, with an invitation to attend meetings for specific relevant agenda items will be sent to: the Pro-Vice-Chancellor (Education), the Director of Communications and the Director of the Health and Safety Service.

 Terms of Reference